yamhiroto/Hackathon-X-Carrefour-2020/README.md

 More details about the hackathon <a href="https://www.polytechnique.edu/en/content/new-edition-carrefour-chair-hackathon">here</a>.
 <br>
 <br>
-The use case we have been working on from the three proposed : <br>
+The theme we have been working on from the three proposed : <br>

 <div align='center'><b>Local Marketing Mix Modelling  <br>
   Analysis, prediction of the impact of marketing media, levers on offline and online sales.</b></div>